 Our home-ownership program provides opportunities for low-income individuals and families to increase their independence and economic well-being through affordable home-ownership.
-APPLICATIONS ARE NOW BEING TAKEN - FIND AN APPLICATION BELOW FOR MORE INFORMATION.
+We are not taking applications at this time.
+Please visit this page for updates on the next application season.

 Families and individuals in need of decent, affordable housing apply for homeownership as home applications begin to be taken.
 Each local Habitat’s family selection committee selects homeowners based on three criteria: